ilg-physics-ucsb/physics3l-manual/lab1-balldrop-Week2/lab1.md

 ## 3. Data Analysis
 ####

 For each ball you should have 5 runs, with 5 times each, for a total of 25 data points per ball.
 We will use these data points to calculate some quantities of interest, including the max bounce height, the percent energy lost per bounce, and the coefficient of restitution.

+For convenience, we have a template of an [organized google sheet](https://docs.google.com/spreadsheets/d/1BLGy1LDlR9DbBSJBjNng0Bqsdq2v0hdrRohqFt27sUM/edit?usp=sharing) that you can use for your data.
+If you wish to use the template, please make your own copy of it.
+Note: you will still have to fill in the correct sheet formulas and make the required plots on your own .

 :::Exercise
 Height v.s.
 Bounces: